randomor/randomor.github.io/@randomor/zenshelf/index.md

 These apps felt overwhelming, with screens full of empty lists, categories, trackers, timers, and persistent subscription popups.
 Yet, something still seemed to be missing.

-One Sunday night, I stumbled upon [OpenLibrary](https://openlibrary.org/) and their book search API.
+Last Sunday night, I stumbled upon [OpenLibrary](https://openlibrary.org/) and their book search API.
 The next day, I asked Claude to create an iOS app featuring a grid of book covers and an ISBN camera scanner.
 Within an hour, I was using my phone to scan ISBN barcodes into a grid of books – it already felt useful.

 ![i like to start from sketch](./assets/zenshelf-initial-design.jpeg)